NateRiz/scategories/README.md

-1. Authors
+1. School supplies
-2. Bodies of water
+2. Things that are hot
-3. A bird
+3. Heroes
-4. Countries
+4. A girl’s name
-5. Cartoon characters
+5. Fears
-6. Holidays
+6. TV Stars
-7. Things that are square
+7. Colors
-8. In the NWT (Northwest Territories, Canada)
+8. A fish
-9. Clothing
+9. Fruits
-10. A relative
+10. Provinces or States
-11. Games
+11. Sports equipment
-12. Sports Stars
+12. Tools